wurli/tidyverse-dev-bot/news-files-annotated/googledrive.md

 !begin-bullets-6!

+-   !begin-bullet!
--   We now share a variety of world-readable, persistent example files on Drive, for use in examples and documentation.
+    We now share a variety of world-readable, persistent example files on Drive, for use in examples and documentation.
 These remote example files complement the local example files that were already included in googledrive.